merlinthered/sublime-rainmeter/README.md

 If you have Package Control installed, open the command palette (`ctrl+shift+p`) and run the "Package Control: Install Package" command.
 Type in "Rainmeter" and hit enter.
-The package will now be installed and updated automatically.
+The package will now be installed and kept up- to-date automatically.

 ### Using Git